attrams/shopily/README.md

 ## Note

 In case you want to try out or clone this project, you need to carry out the steps below.
-You can simply use the docker image if you want to skip the steps below.

 - Run the `requirements.txt` file to install the packages. you can run this file using the command `pip install -r requirements.txt` if you are not using a [virtual environment](https://docs.python.org/3/library/venv.html) or `python -m pip install -r requirements.txt` if you are using one.